Wrench Wench has been in love with automotive mechanics for decades. She loves sharing advice with fellow DIY mechs and curious cats.

 Dig in deep and research things like:

-d) Any vehicle the dealer has you look at: Many people get their hearts set on a particular type of vehicle, only to find themselves falling in love with something completely different.
+- Any vehicle the dealer has you look at: Many people get their hearts set on a particular type of vehicle, only to find themselves falling in love with something completely different.
 There's nothing wrong with this at all, so long as you take the time to research the new car of your dreams.
 In fact, it's this very tip that saved me several thousand dollars when negotiating with the dealer over the car I ended up getting.
 I knew how much the vehicle was worth inside and out.
 I knew what the defects and recalls were, and I even knew how much money they were making off of me.
 Knowing all of these made it easier for me and easier for them.
-There was room for negotiation, but not room for BS.
+There was room for negotiation, but no room for BS.

-f) Your insurance options: It doesn't hurt anything to do a quick check on the various insurance companies around you and what sort of monthly or bi-yearly deal they can offer you.
+- Your insurance options: It doesn't hurt anything to do a quick check on the various insurance companies around you and what sort of monthly or bi-yearly deal they can offer you.
 It's likely that the dealership will have some sort of discount program worked out with their favorite insurance agents, but their discounts might not actually equal savings for you.
 If you've already gotten quotes from all the insurance agencies in your area, you'll know if you're getting a better deal from the dealer or if you're getting ripped.
-It's definitely better to be in the know, then to be in the dark, isn't it?
+It's definitely better to be in the know than to be in the dark, isn't it?

-g) Your financing options: This is along the same lines as researching insurance.
+- Your financing options: This is along the same lines as researching insurance.
 You want to do it more or less so that you know if you're getting the best deal from your dealer or not.
-At the same time, you're also doing it so that you can show you're dealer you know your own situation and what you can realistically expect to get out of it.
+At the same time, you're also doing it so that you can show your dealer you know your own situation and what you can realistically expect to get out of it.
 They're not likely to mess around with you much if you've already been following this guide, but they'll be even less likely to mess with you if you tell them you already know you can get approved for a better deal than they are offering you.

-h) Trade in Value: Make sure you have any trade-in vehicles appraised by multiple places before you take it with you.
+- Trade-in Value: Make sure you have any trade-in vehicles appraised by multiple places before you take it with you.
 Don't trust the dealer to give you a good deal.
 Be realistic too, you don't want to overvalue or undervalue your old vehicle.

-TIP: Never Negotiate on an Empty Stomach
+Tip: Never Negotiate on an Empty Stomach

 When you're hungry, you're more likely to experience an array of unpleasant and unhelpful emotional states like: